ieee-uottawa/ieeeuottawa-v2/content/pages/index.md

     title: Get in touch
     text: >
       Got a question?
 Event suggestions?
 Feedback?
 We want to hear it!
-Send us a message and we will get back to you shortly.
+Send us a message and we will get back to you as soon as we can.
     form:
       type: FormBlock
       elementId: sign-up-form